humemai/taxonomy/README.md

 This repository contains Python scripts designed to process and analyze the raw Wikidata dump files.
 It enables the extraction of key information, such as entity labels, relationships, and property usage statistics.
-There are four scripts, and they can be run in parallel.
+There are five scripts, and they can all be run in parallel.
+As of 05-Jan-2025, there are 113,472,282 entities and 12,327 properties in wikidata the database.

 ## Storage Requirements